9 Causes of Vaginal DrynessBy ASTROGLIDE Team Menopause

 What if you’re not breastfeeding but still experience vaginal dryness after giving birth?
 This could be a temporary hormonal imbalance that your body will regulate on its own.
 But if you’re concerned or the symptoms persist, ask your doctor for their advice.

 Have you ever wondered why you suddenly had a dry mouth and then remembered that you’ve recently started taking a new medication?
-The same diuretics and beta-blockers that are helpful in lowering your blood pressure can lead to vaginal dryness, decrease your sexual desire, and make it harder to achieve an orgasm.
+The same diuretics and beta-blockers that are helpful in lowering your blood pressure can lead to vaginal dryness, influence a low libido, and make it harder to achieve an orgasm.
 And blood pressure meds are just one of a long list of pills whose side effects include loss of bodily moisture.

 In their advice column for cancer patients experiencing vaginal dryness, Chemocare.com states “One of the most common side effects of cancer chemotherapy is generalized dryness throughout the body.
 In women, this will lead to vaginal dryness as well.
 Vaginal dryness does not mean that the woman is not aroused.
 The vagina may not be able, due to prior therapy, to become lubricated.”

-That same post, as well as The American Cancer Society’s article, Dealing with sexual problems: Vaginal dryness, suggests using Astroglide to make intercourse more comfortable when dealing with the side effects of chemotherapy.
+That same post, as well as The American Cancer Society’s article, Managing Female Sexual Problems Related to Cancer, suggests using ASTROGLIDE to make intercourse more comfortable when dealing with the side effects of cancer treatment.

 It’s normal for a woman’s hormone levels to dip while she’s on her period.
 One of the primary hormones responsible for keeping your vagina moist during menstruation is estrogen.
-When your estrogen levels are depleted, vaginal dryness can be an irritating side effect, especially when it comes to inserting a tampon.
+When you experience low estrogen levels, vaginal dryness can be an irritating side effect, especially when it comes to inserting a tampon.

 One quick fix for this is to apply a small amount of personal lubricant on the applicator to make it easier to slide the tampon in.
 Better yet, you may want to consider avoiding tampons, which can, by their absorbent nature, dry out the inside of the vagina.
 Try using a pad instead, at least on days with high menstrual flow.
 You may want to refrain from wearing panty liners when you’re not on your period, as these can also wick natural moisture away from your most sensitive parts.